SubsonicPepe/Pepix/How-To-Verify.md

 ---

-## Step 1: Send a Dust Transaction
+## Step 1: Send a Request to verify in `#Ready2Verify`
-From the wallet that currently holds your Pepix:

-- Send **0.001 PEPE** (dust amount) to the official Creator Wallet:
-PiZntAfTuqPEiBgovFtPJQrLZ9GTFi77xx

-- In the **memo / message field**, include the following format:
+In the memo / message field, include the following format:
-PEPIX-VERIFY-<PepixID>-<your Discord handle>-<nonce>
+PEPIX-VERIFY-<PepixID>-<DiscordHandle>-

 Example:
-PEPIX-VERIFY-Pepix7-@CoolFrog#1234-ax92k

-The `<nonce>` will be provided when you request verification.
+PEPIX-VERIFY-Pepix7-@CoolFrog#1234

+You will then receive a specific dust amount as your nonce (Nintondo wallet does not currently support memos/ signing messages on pepecoin network)

+Once confirmed, you’ll receive the Pepix Holder role and access to Lilypad + exclusive channels.
 ---

-## Step 2: Submit Your Proof
+## Step 2: Send NONCE DUST AMT PEPE from the wallet holding your Pepix → Creator Wallet:
+PiZntAfTuqPEiBgovFtPJQrLZ9GTFi77xx
 - After sending the transaction, copy the **TxID**.
-- Post it in the `#verification` channel on Discord.
+- Post it in the `#Ready2Verify` channel on Discord.

 The Creator team will manually check that:
 1. The Tx originated from the wallet holding your Pepix.